InfernoDragon0/COTL-Supercharged-Followers/README.md

 ### Developer
 - [InfernoDragon0](https://github.com/InfernoDragon0)

+### Tester
+- danylopez123: for testing the many iterations of fixing the follower's combat brain

 ### How to Contribute
-Feel free to provide more art for any parts of the mod!
+Like testing mods or contributing art?
 DM me on Discord: Infernodragon1 or join the discord linked above!

 # Changelog

 ### v1.0.1
 - Potentially fix an issue with followers loading early and not pathfinding anymore

+### v1.0.2 - [Optimization & Bugfixes]
+- Performance improvements by removing stacking coroutines, reducing the chances of crashing
+- Teleport followers into the map again if out of bounds
+- Added config to change transparency of followers and commander (Defaults to 0.5 transparency, set to 1 for fully opaque)
+- Improved pathfinding for followers, preventing them from hitting air
+- Custom Random Targetting priority instead of closest target
+- Fixed an issue where prestige is given instead of taken if follower was max level
+- Fixed Regeneration per room not working as expected